DarshanK777/Reva__/src/structure.md

     - connect the image folder with react
     - IF POSSIBLE:
         - connect the image upload with backend

 #4th may: work to do
     - rewrite patch method for postupdate view - done
-    - connect the image upload with backend
+    - connect the image upload with backend -done (just error display remaining) //TODO
-    - reducer actions for loading Screen/ feed Load (can be delayed)
+    - reducer actions for loading Screen/ feed Load (can be delayed) (done)

+    #######
+    solved the user not loaded when login/register problem

 #5th may:
+    - solve infinite loop in userProfile (done)
+    - profile feed load (done)
+    - connect api to frontend (done)

+#6th may:
+    - subscribe and unsubscribe user (backend logic to de done) (done)
+    - create api to get user profile by there pk (done)

+#7th may
     - algorithm for sorting main feed
-    - subscribe and unsubscribe user
-    - alg for search feed
+    - user redirect for post from main feed (or details page)

-#6th may:
-    - connect above algs with api to frontend
     - frontend for subscribing and unsubscribing

+#8th may
     - develop page for post details
+    - alg for search feed
+    - pagination

 #15th may:
     - deploy app to server heroku